sacherjj/CasperLabs/integration-testing/INTERCEPTORS.md

 To achieve this a generic gRPC proxy has been developed in Python.
 A proxy is set up to receive all incoming traffic to a node in the test network.
-It is then normally passing the messages (for example: blocks) to tbe node, but before doing so it can modify the message or decide not to pass it to the node at all.
+It is then normally passing the messages (for example: blocks) to the node, but before doing so it can modify the message or decide not to pass it to the node at all.
 Capability to send extra messages from the proxy to the node is planned to be added in the next stage.